lakshayy25/online-job-portal/README.md

 ---

-## 🤖 AI-Assisted Development
+## 🧠 Development Approach

-- Used AI tools for boilerplate generation
-- Refactoring and debugging assistance
-- Faster development using AI-assisted workflows
-- Maintained full control over application logic
+This project was developed using **AI-assisted development tools** (such as GitHub Copilot) to speed up repetitive tasks like boilerplate generation and refactoring.

+All core application logic, system architecture, data flow, and debugging were designed, implemented, and verified manually to ensure reliability and maintainability.

 ---